cucapra/caiman/docs/fall2023_ideas/examples.md

 # Easy

-Smaller programs to get you familiar with Caiman and have more black-box style testing that I haven't gotten around to:
+Smaller programs to get you familiar with Caiman and have more glass-box style testing that I haven't gotten around to (in that they "match" things that need explicit tests to some degree):

 ```rs
 // local x, number